jrichardsz/nginx-templates/domain-instead-ip-port/readme.md

 # Basic http domain andd subdmain

-This configurations show us how use a domain instead 10.10.10.10:1546.
+This configurations show us how use a domain instead ip:port.

 Also this configurations works for subdomains.

 # Prerequisites